davezaxh/davezaxh/README.md

 - 🤖 **SCI-BOT - A Multi-Purpose Discord Bot** // Unavailable Try It [Here](https://invite.gg/cyberefficient)
 - ⚙  **Cyber-Bot - A Versatile Open-Source Discord Bot** // Will Be Made Public Soon......
-- 🤣 **MemeBots** - Python based memebots for social media platforms // Currently Available for Instagram, MemeBots for other platforms are Under Construction | Try it [Here](https://github.com/Davezacofficial/MemeBot)
+- 🤣 **MemeBots** - Python based memebots for social media platforms // Currently Available for Instagram Only, MemeBots for other platforms are Under Construction | Try it [Here](https://github.com/Davezacofficial/MemeBot)

 #### Java Projects: